-The First Capital Retail Portfolio is comprised of 1,586,607 sq. ft. of leasable retail space consisting of 10 grocery anchored and pharmacy retail properties located in Ontario, Quebec, and Alberta.
+The First Capital Retail Portfolio is comprised of 1,618,232 (760,060 sq. ft. represents the Trust's pro rate interest) of leasable retail space consisting of 10 grocery anchored and pharmacy retail properties located in Ontario, Quebec, and Alberta.
 The First Capital Retail Portfolio has its largest tenants being Loblaws, Walmart, IGA, Rexall and Sobeys.
 The properties are well located with several possessing significant future development potential.
-As of December 31, 2021, the First Capital Retail Portfolio was 95.5% occupied.
+As of December 31, 2022, the First Capital Retail Portfolio was 95.0% occupied.